ACADEMIC WEBSITE - ADRIAN HORZYK, PhD, DSc., PROF. AGH

 However lectures are generally not obligatory every student who enrolled in this course is invited to take a part in possibly all lectures which will be very intensive and full of news!
 The presented topics during lectures will be practically accomplished in the laboratory and project classes, so be conscious that the absence in the lectures will cause serious difficulties in the implementation of methods and accomplishing of tasks during the laboratory and project classes that will be evaluated after achieved results, implemented methods, and their quality.
 This course will be as much interesting, innovative, and valuable for you as the frequency and numerous presence of the participating students.
 Thus, all participating students are asked to organize their weekly schedule in such a way to be able to take a part in all course activities including lectures!
 Moreover, your ideas, whishes, and proposals can be also included and used in this course.
 We can do this course fascinating only together!

-During the laboratory classes, you will use existing AI, CI, and KE tools as well as implement the selected and the topmost practically promising tasks in the programming language you like.
+We start our classes with laboratory classes, followed by project classes.
+During the laboratory classes, you will implement the selected and the topmost practically promising tasks in the programming language you like.
 You can use computers and programming languages installed in the laboratory (Python, C#, C++, Java) or can use your computers together with your compilers and programming languages you prefer.
 During the project classes, you will implement the selected project that will substantially expand the chosen laboratory class task or will be a new one after your selection from the list of the proposed projects.
 However, we can also consider your proposals that will be ambitious enough.

 Detailed information will be presented at the beginning of this course, i.e. during the first lecture, as well as during the first laboratory classes and the first project classes.

-The presentations of students' final projects and laboratory tasks will be carried during the last classes of the semester.
+The presentations of students' final projects and laboratory tasks will be carried out on 19th June.
 All students are invited to come to all your final presentations together in order to learn from your fascinating works, results and presentation!
 Please, do not forget to take with all components (the solved tasks, the final project, applications, source codes, data, databases, sources, the final presentation etc.) which proof your self-execution of all tasks and the project as well as the hopefully positive grades that you will get!

 A. Horzyk and J.A.
 Starzyk, Fast Neural Network Adaptation with Associative Pulsing Neurons, IEEE Xplore, In: 2017 IEEE Symposium Series on Computational Intelligence, pp. 339-346, 2017. - presentation, movie Iris-4, movie Iris-12